 A New Blueprint: Telehealth as an Engine, Not a Spare Tire

 What if we stopped thinking of telehealth as a standalone benefit and started seeing it as the central nervous system of something radically different?
-Imagine a system-a true Health-to-Wealth Operating System-where an employee with a chronic condition receives a personalized care plan.
-Every verified healthy action they take, confirmed through that digital touchpoint, doesn't just generate a medical record.
-It generates tangible wealth.
+Imagine a system—a true Health-to-Wealth Operating System—where an employee with a chronic condition receives a personalized care plan.
+Every verified healthy action, confirmed through that digital touchpoint, generates tangible wealth.

 - Complete a telehealth nutrition session?
 Instant store credit for health products is deposited.